-The number of the consolidated subsidiaries subject to consolidated accounting is 48 (a decrease of 2 companies from the previous fiscal year) including 8 material subsidiaries shown above, while the number of affiliates subject to the equity method is 3.
-The majority of these companies are engaged in operations and transportation related to the logistics business and management of buildings related to the Real Estate Business.
+The number of the consolidated subsidiaries subject to consolidated accounting is 48, including 8 material subsidiaries shown above, while the number of affiliates subject to the equity method is 3.
+The majority of these companies are engaged in operations and transportation related to the Logistics Business and management of buildings related to the Real Estate Business.